 1. Friends and Family Members More Often Than Not Do Not Help You When You Are Seeking a Job with Them

 The issue with using friends to try to help you with your job search is that you never know your friends as well as you think, especially in the legal realm.
 Almost instinctively, most attorneys are competitive with one another.
-When you are dealing with people close to you, you will often agree with them just to avoid argument.
-In fact, if you spend more than a couple of hours with your family or a group of your friends, you will find this sort of thing occurring probably every few minutes throughout each conversation.
+When you are dealing with people close to you, you will often agree with them to avoid an argument.
+If you spend more than a couple of hours with your family or a group of your friends, you will find this sort of thing occurring probably every few minutes throughout each conversation.
 Friends and family also often do their best to laugh extra hard at each other's jokes and cover up their unpleasant qualities.
 Your friends and family will most often say they love your taste in music, your choice of clothing, your house or apartment, your writing, and most everything you take seriously.
-It is possible your friends and family mean this.
+Your friends and family may mean this.
 It is also possible they do not.

 2. The Reasons Organizations Often Do Not Like to Hire Friends or Family Members of Their Employees

-While nepotism may have its place, it is important to note that more often than not, it is something that can scare away employers.
-It should therefore be avoided in the job search.
+While nepotism may have its place, it is essential to note that more often than not, it is something that can scare away employers.
+It should, therefore, be avoided in the job search.

 B. The Problems You Will Likely Cause Yourself if You Get a Position Through a Friend or Family Member

-Each and every time I speak with these associates, I find that they are in positions because of family members and are extremely resentful of the family members for whatever reason.
+Every time I speak with these associates, I find that they are in positions because of family members and are extremely resentful of the family members for whatever reason.
 They have lots of negative things to say about them and desperately want new jobs with the same salaries and levels of responsibility.
-Not once in my career do I think I have seen one of this class of associates who was qualified for a job even remotely as good as the one he/she was in at the time.
-Nevertheless, these associates always resent and, in most instances, hate the family member who got them the jobs they were unqualified for to begin with.
-Moreover, these associates refuse to go a less-prestigious firm or job.
-Most often, in fact, they believe they should be working for even better organizations.
+Not once in my career do I think I have seen one of this class of associates who were qualified for a job even remotely as good as the one he/she was in at the time.
+Nevertheless, these associates always resent and, in most instances, hate the family member who got them the jobs they were unqualified, to begin with.
+Moreover, these associates refuse to go to a less-prestigious firm or job.
+Most often, they believe they should be working for even better organizations.

 If you accept a job through a friend or family member, watch out.
 More important, watch yourself.
 In the end, you will likely be your own downfall.
 It is your friend or family member's act of kindness that will ultimately unbalance your friendship.

-The typical pattern that happens when someone is hired by a friend or family member is as follows.
-First, the people hired are grateful for being hired, but generally want to feel as if they deserve their good fortunes.
-Accordingly, the friends or family members hired will look for all sorts of justifications to show the world and demonstrate to themselves that they deserve their good fortunes.
+The typical pattern that happens when a friend or family member hire someone is as follows.
+First, the people hired are grateful for being hired; but generally, want to feel as if they deserve their good fortunes.
+Accordingly, the friends or family members employed will look for all sorts of justifications to show the world and demonstrate to themselves that they deserve their good fortunes.

 One response of the people hired may be to believe that their being hired is a payback of sorts for everything that they have ever done to be kind to their friends or family members.
 They begin a process of justifying their hiring by everything they have ever said or done for the friend or family member.